AdobeDocs/experience-manager-65.en/help/forms/developing/components-services-java-api-quick.md

 ## Quick Start (SOAP mode): Modifying a services configuration values using the Java API {#quick-start-soap-mode-modifying-a-services-configuration-values-using-the-java-api}

 The following Java example modifies configuration values that belong to SendEmail Service.
-For information about creating the sample email component, see [Creating Your First Component](#unresolvedlink-lc-co-create-first-component-cf.xml#ws624e3cba99b79e12e69a9941333732bac8-7f36.2).
+For information about creating the sample email component, see <!--[Creating Your First Component](#unresolvedlink-lc-co-create-first-component-cf.xml#ws624e3cba99b79e12e69a9941333732bac8-7f36.2).-->

 ```as3
  /*